fracassetti-stf/AT-TPC_MLProject/README.md

 - Also the most updated version of the helper_function.py it is in the same branch.
 Please use these file as starting point, to avoid extra work.
 -The most updated version of the Project (on Logistic Regression, Random Forest, DNN, and K-Means)is the one of Andreas, but of course everyone is working on different Models, so this is not so important.

+### 2020_08_24 AC: Updated report + helper funtions.
+I have added a new report version adding some sections from my projectfile to my branch.
+Minor edit helper function.
+See AT_Report.ipynb and helper_functions.py in my branch

 ## 2) Work Organization:
 BRANCHES:
 Everyone is taking a different branch.
 Anyway, more people can work simultaneously on the same file (or same portion of code).
 Conflicts must be resolved manually carefully.
 Please, if your are not sure what to do, ask before commits.